 How can brands combat drug counterfeiting?

-As a safeguard, doctors recommend that their patients only acquire medicine through authorized pharmacies to ensure safety.
-Most consumers choose to fill a prescription at trusted pharmacies, yet some choose to find alternatives online at a lower price, dramatically increasing health risks.
 All parties have a stake in protecting consumers, and manufacturers apply anti-counterfeit technologies to packaging or on products, verifiable via a smartphone app.
 Nevertheless, the pharmaceutical industry and other associations created global initiatives to strengthen protections, such as Pharmaledger and the WCO Initiative.
+The current solutions are:

-WCO Initiative
+2. WCO Initiative

 On the other hand, covert technologies make it more difficult to counterfeit items, if not impossible.
 The benefit of covert defenses is that the protection isn’t easily detectable.
 But even some covert securities are vulnerable as counterfeiters actively and persistently try to outwit consumers, law enforcement, and international distributors.

 As such, brands would do well to implement an anti-counterfeit system that’s never been successfully copied like AlpVision technologies.
-Our solutions are compatible with both Pharmaledger and the WCO initiative, which adds value to implementation.
+Our solutions are compatible with both Pharmaledger and the WCO initiative, adding value to implementation.
 Con artists don’t have access to the underlying technology, and thus, it’s significantly more challenging for them to detect covert measures and even more difficult to make facsimiles.

 AlpVision Fingerprint – Physical Products Protection

-AlpVision Fingerprint is our state-of-the-art anti-counterfeit system, which can identify counterfeited medicine at the product level.
+AlpVision Fingerprint is our state-of-the-art anti-counterfeit system, which can protect authentic pharmaceutical products.
 The technology works by pinpointing the intrinsic microscopic defects in the plastic part molds, which in this case would be a medicine bottle or the packaging.
-The software uses reference images of the defects to determine if the item is genuine.
-The product is authentic if the same markings and imperfections are present.

 The random processes used to create plastic molds like electro-erosion are extraordinarily challenging to mimic with any semblance of accuracy, thus giving brands a clear advantage over counterfeiters.
 AlpVision Fingerprint is a powerful solution, but we can also implement our packaging and label protection software Cryptoglyph.